General Motors Chapter 11 reorganization: Failed sale of Hummer

 On February 24, 2010, GM announced that the sale could not be completed with Sichuan Tengzhong and that they would discontinue the brand.
 They were approached by several other companies interested in purchasing the Hummer brand and began reviewing potential buyers.
 However, in the end no sale could be finalised and Hummer was declared defunct on May 24, 2010.

-Sale of Saturn
+Failed sale of Saturn

 On June 5, 2009, GM announced that the Saturn brand would be sold to the Penske Automotive Group.
 GM was to continue to build the Aura, Outlook and Vue for Penske for two years, however, as of September 30, 2009, the deal had fallen through.
 Penske had asked GM to extend the time it was to build Saturns until it could reach a deal with the Renault Group for vehicle replacements in 2012, but since that deal fell through Penske cancelled the planned sale.
 GM has said that the Saturn brand will be phased out by the 2010 model year, and the brand was declared defunct on October 31, 2010.